fgsfdsfgs/vitaXash3D/README.md

 ## Status/Known issues
 You can create issues for anything that is not listed here.
 * Graphics:
-  * skybox textures render as the "missing texture" texture;
   * dynamic lights cause artifacts in lightmaps, esp. if the dlight hits a transparent surface;
   * model lighting is somewhat broken: there's no normals or glShadeModel;
   * if the engine fails to load a texture for a decal or sprite it will infinitely retry loading it, lagging the game to hell;